secretstartups/handbook/job-families/engineering/development/backend/senior/index.html.md

 * Comfort multitasking in a highly iterative environment.

 ### Product Intelligence
-Senior Backend Engineer in the Product Intelligence group play a key role in implementing analytics and data collection tools within the GitLab product in a privacy-focused manner.
+Senior Backend Engineers in the Product Intelligence group play a key role in implementing analytics and data collection tools within the GitLab product in a privacy-focused manner.
 The group focuses on providing GitLab's team with data-driven product insights to build a better GitLab.

 #### Requirements